 - White chocolate chips

 - Toffee Bits

-The recipe says “1 ½ cups add-ins” but please use this as a guideline.
-For example, if you use toffee bits you want to use a little less than that amount because they are really small.
-If you use chopped up candy bar pieces you want to use a little more because they are big and chunky and you won’t have as much in every bite.
-But for things like chocolate chips and M&M’s, I recommend using the exact 1 ½ cups.
+The recipe calls for “1 ½ cups add-ins” but please use this as a guideline.
+For example, if you use mini chocolate chips use a little less (1 ¼ cups) because they are really small.
+If you use chopped up candy bar pieces use a little more because they are big and chunky.
+But for things like regular-sized chocolate chips and M&M’s, I recommend using exactly 1 ½ cups.

 These bar cookies are made with melted butter which contributes to the chewy texture.
 When melting the butter do not overheat it otherwise it will cook the eggs.
 If you do end up overheating the butter, let it cool until it is just warm before using.

 Substituting unsalted butter for salted butter: This recipe calls for salted butter but if you don’t have any on hand simply add 1/4 teaspoon more salt.
 The salt is important because it adds flavor and balances out the sweetness.

 Another ingredient that adds flavor and is responsible for the chewy texture of these bars is the brown sugar which is the only sugar in this recipe.
 Using only brown sugar ensures that the bars are perfectly soft and chewy, instead of crispy, and full of caramel-molasses flavor.

 How to know when the Bars are done